Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 <br>

-Webflow isn’t just for designers or developers.
+Webflow isn’t just for designers and developers.
 It’s for everyone.
-For example:

 * **Freelancers** love it because they can build portfolio sites quickly without hiring developers.
 * **Agencies** use it for custom builds that don’t break budgets or timelines.
 * **Businesses** get brand-consistent websites without being at the mercy of developers every time they need an update.
 * **eCommerce brands** can design and manage content in one place.

 > Imagine a founder who needs a website for his small startup but can’t afford a dev team.\